 What are the differences between the different types of bees?
 What is the difference between bumblebees and honey bees, or solitary bees and bumblebees?

-thousands of species of bees across the world – most of them being solitary bee species, and I cannot cover every species on this site.
+Of course, there are thousands of species of bees across the world – most of them being solitary bee species, and I cannot cover every species on this site.

-However, let’s take a look at some of the general differences in relation to the species we have covered elsewhere on this site, with regard to
+However, let’s take a look at some of the general differences between honey bees, bumblebees and solitary bees with regard to

 Honey bees: Honey bees live in large, well organised colonies or ‘societies’ of around 50,000 to 60,000 workers.

 Bumble bees: Bumble bees live in much smaller colonies, generally with around 120 workers, but sometimes as small as 40 workers, or very occasionally as many as 400 in a rare, but very successful colony.

 In tropical climates, some bumble bee species may produce much larger colonies.

 Solitary bees: Solitary bees are of course, solitary, although

 some species do live in a form of society, with sister bees nesting

 close to each other.
 Species of mining bees can often be seen nesting in aggregations, with lots of tunnels or burrows from different bees occupying a patch of bare ground or lawn.